matthieukomorowski/mimic_workshop/README.md

 We hope to improve the workshop contents over time and we welcome your contributions.
 Please raise an issue and/or submit a pull request!

+All these changes are done ..
+I am doing this for testing purpose